elan-dcc/elan-dcc.github.io/README.md

 main body of the flowcharts shown [here](https://elan-dcc.github.io/researchers/overview_getting_started/).
 - "subcharts.mdd" is a special file that stores the names of subcharts across multiple charts.
 It should be updated as needed.
 - All other mmd files are expansions of the mainchart.

+After triggering the GitHub action to update the flowchart, the website must be built again to display the updated flowchart.